Table of Contents

 I’ll cut to the chase: an editorial-first SEO content strategy will help you create articles that you aren’t ashamed to show to your customers.

-Simply put, SEO content can be editorial, too.
+Great SEO content needs to be editorial and helpful.
 Here’s a Venn diagram to illustrate what I mean by this.

 Simple enough to remember, right?
-To create damn good SEO editorial content, you need to find the positioning and message that will resonate to your existing audience while attracting organic search traffic by targeting the keyword.
+To create damn good SEO editorial content, you need to find the positioning and message that will resonate with your existing audience while attracting organic search traffic by targeting relevant keywords.

 Branding is everything.
 And SEO keywords are just waiting to be branded.
 For an SEO keyword to be effective, you need to center the topic around what your customers love to read about.
-In fact, SEO is not strictly a numbers game.
-It is converting the people who might want to purchase what you’re offering.
+In fact, SEO is not just publishing a number of blog posts to rank on Google.
+It is converting the people from organic search who might want to purchase your offering.

 Why and how does this work?
 Here are the reasons:

-You will be able to target relevant customer profiles
+- You will be able to target relevant customer profiles through organic search

-When you’re creating content in your blog, this is editorial content.
-Even if your blog has a specific product to sell, this is still fundamentally an example of editorial content.
+Content that you post on your own blog is editorial.
+Even if your blog has a specific product to sell, this is still an example of editorial content.
 So how do you effectively apply editorial principles in content marketing?

 Help.
 Don’t sell.
 Offer your product as the solution.

-The power of having your own content is that you can sell your product at any given moment.
-But this doesn’t mean that you should do what I just told you.
+The power of having your own blog is that you can sell your product at any given moment.
+But this doesn’t mean that you should simply do what I just told you.

-This is the fundamental thing that separates great SEO and content marketing from writing that does not convert.
 Great content marketing creates solutions based around the offering that they’re highlighting.
+Content that doesn’t convert tries to sell to people who don’t care about your brand.
 It’s as simple as that.

-But how do you do it?
+But how do you do become helpful?
 Here’s an example.
 Suppose you’re writing a guide to email marketing.
-If you’re an email service provider (ESP), it’s very easy to just start marketing your product early on.
+If you’re an email service provider (ESP), it’s very easy to just start selling your product early on.
 But don’t do that.

 So, yeah, don’t try selling early on.
 Here’s the “help” funnel to, umm, help you make sure that you’re helping and not selling:

 Why do people click on your article?
 Whether they come from Google or social media, people click because the title or summary piqued their interest.
-What comes after is that they either read on after the introduction if they feel as if this content here will help them in some way.
+Now, they’ll continue on reading if the article is interesting and helpful.
+If not, they’ll stop reading.

 Throughout this process, you need to make sure that your content correctly identifies their issues and that you offer relevant solutions.
 When positioning your product, put it as part of your solution.
 Remember, here, you want your reader to trust in what you’re saying.
 People don’t trust ads.
 I mean, do you trust ads?
 If your reader feels like you’ve been truthful throughout the blog post, they might turn into a loyal email subscriber.

 By positioning your product as part of the solution, you’re helping the reader solve their problem, rather than trying to acquire their attention.
-The best content marketing realizes that they’re editorial.
+The best content marketing is editorial.
 Why would you try to disrupt their attention when they’re already in your blog?

 Create editorial guidelines centered on your branding